January 26, May 27, September 26

-This first step points out that the humble are not their own context.
+This first step points out that the humble cannot be their own context.
 Our humanity needs something, someone that is experienced as somehow bigger than us.
 In this experience we are humbled.
 The parent holding, for the first time, their new-born baby; the Milky Way on a pitch-black night; the crash of an ocean as it breaks down a cliff-face; or perhaps the diagnosis of a major illness: in all this and more is the experience of life in context.
 In these, egocentricity can bend and crack.

 The God-seeker, indeed anyone who searches for context in life, can eventually come to see that it is this mysterious presence (the One we call God, because we do not know God’s name) who is ultimate context.
 The God-life holds all life in being.
 Ultimately, we are not our own creation.
 Divine love moves in all the humbling events of life, drawing those who listen into an awe for life and a reverence of God.
 For the self-conscious, reverence of God is good therapy.